fshok/fshok.github.io/_pages/about.md

   - /about.html
 ---

 I'm Fateme, a Ph.D. student in Computer Architecture at Simon Fraser University in Burnaby, BC, Canada.
-I am currently working as a research assistant under supervision of Prof. Alameldeen.
+I am currently working as a research assistant under supervision of Prof. Alaa Alameldeen.